NicholasLuong/NicholasLuong.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi, welcome to my personal page!"
+title: "Welcome to my Portfolio"
 excerpt: "About me"
 author_profile: true
 redirect_from: